Sexuality & Down Syndrome

 Abuse is more likely to occur when an individual—any individual—is perceived as vulnerable.

-Typically when there is a lack of education in any of the six key components mentioned earlier, an exploitive relationship might take hold as an inappropriate means of meeting the person’s need for friends, interesting experiences, sensory and mental stimulation and a positive self-concept.
+Typically, when there is a lack of education in any of the six key components mentioned earlier (adult self-care, anatomy and physiology, empowerment and self-esteem, relationships, social skills and social opportunities), an exploitive relationship might take hold as an inappropriate means of meeting the person’s need for friends, interesting experiences, sensory and mental stimulation and a positive self-concept.
 Ignorance, an experience-poor environment, loneliness, the lack of stimulating activities and a sense of isolation can all be a breeding ground for increased vulnerability.

 WHAT ARE THE WARNING SIGNS OF SEXUAL ABUSE?